 There are a ton of amazing beach towns along the Red Sea, but each has its own unique vibe.

-Known for its luxury resorts and vibrant nightlife, Sharm is perfect if you want a balance of relaxation and fun.
+Known for its luxury resorts and vibrant nightlife, Sharm El Sheikh is perfect if you want a balance of relaxation and fun.
 It's also one of the best places for scuba diving and snorkeling if you're into underwater adventures.
 You can kick back on the beach, hit up a spa, or even take a desert safari.

 If you’re looking for a more affordable yet still amazing beach getaway, Hurghada is your go-to.
 It's got beautiful beaches, a more laid-back feel, and loads of activities.
 It’s also super popular with families, so you can expect a friendly and welcoming vibe.